staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-variables.md

 To set data as vault secrets, do the following:

-1. Select the data you need, for example in the address, parameters, or headers.
+1. Select the data you need, for example in the address, parameters, or headers of a request.
 Then select **Set as variable**.
 1. Select **+ Set as new variable**.

     ![Create new variable](https://assets.postman.com/postman-docs/v10/set-data-as-new-vault-variable-v10-22.jpg)